eubide/synth-analog-rs/README.md

 - **Amount**: Global LFO modulation depth
 - **Keyboard Sync**: Reset LFO phase on every note trigger
 - **Destinations**: Route LFO to filter cutoff, resonance, oscillator pitch, amplitude

+#### Visualizer

+Click **Visualizer** in the toolbar to open the floating analysis window:

+- **Oscilloscope** — live waveform with hysteresis trigger (stable on periodic signals).
+Drag the zoom slider left to zoom into high-frequency waves, right to see full low-frequency cycles.
+The vertical scale auto-adjusts to the signal amplitude.
+- **Spectrum** — real-time FFT spectrum with EMA smoothing (fast attack, slow decay).
+Log-frequency axis from 20 Hz to 20 kHz, with reference lines at 100 Hz, 1 kHz, and 10 kHz.

 ### MIDI Setup